dukex/statikaj/README.md

 Why you don't need generate your blog every http request. *Statikaj* **don't use database**, **don't parse ERB/Markdown** on production.
 Build your blog and send a static version to your server, *Statikaj* will works with any http server, you don't need ruby, java, php, etc, a small nginx or apache process will be OK.

+## Command line

+    $ statikaj
+    Commands:
+      statikaj article          # Create new article
+      statikaj build --url=URL  # Build the static blog version on public folder statikaj help [COMMAND]   # Describe available commands or one specific command statikaj new              # Create a new project

 ## Creating and Writing a article

 Create a article is very easy, first to create a correct file *Statikaj* provides the ```article``` command.